Contentify/Contentify/daux/docs/Development/Troubleshooting.md

 * Try to increase the excution time: Open the `php.ini` config file and set [max_execution_time](http://php.net/manual/de/info.configuration.php#ini.max-execution-time) to an appropriate value (or simply set it to 0).
 * Contact our support team.
 They will send you an SQL dump file with a database that's ready for use.
 Import this file, for example with [PHPMyAdmin](http://www.phpmyadmin.net/).

+# Alpha I

+## Bad Performance

+Laravel 4.2 fails in handling a huge amount of routes.
+Since Contentify has roughly 300 routes performance is weak.
+Execute the `php artisan routes` command in your console to witness the madness.
+Laravel 5 offers route caching which we expect to be a solution for this problem.
+From the docs: "This is primarily useful on applications with 100+ routes and typically makes this portion of your code 50x faster.
+Literally!" (http://laravel.com/docs/)

+Right now module route loading needs at least several hundreds of milliseconds.